Capsules on 2020 Olympic bids

 Number of venues: 36 — 15 existing; 10 would be temporary and dismantled after games.

 Infrastructure budget: $4.38 billion.
 Tokyo has $4.5 billion “hosting reserve fund” in bank.

 Public support: 70 percent in Tokyo, 67 percent in rest of Japan.

 Dates: July 24-Aug.
 9.

 Slogan: “Discover Tomorrow.”

 Pros: Viewed as safest option with less risks; modern, public transport; legacy from 1964 Olympics; sentimental factor of using Olympics to help Japan recover from 2011 earthquake and tsunami; compact venues and short travel times; $4.5 billion already secured; experience in hosting major events; major Olympic media market; bid leader and IOC member Tsunekazu Takeda and bid CEO Masato Mizuno are popular with IOC members.

-Cons: Mounting concern over leak of radioactive water from Fukushima nuclear plant; not seen as a "sexy" choice; Tokyo's trouble explaining "why" Japan needs the Olympics; threat of future earthquakes or tsunamis; Japan's territorial dispute with China over uninhabited islands; potential opposition from some Asian members.
+Cons: Not seen as a “sexy” choice; Tokyo’s trouble explaining “why” Japan needs the Olympics; lowest public approval ratings of the three bids; threat of future earthquakes or tsunamis; leak of radioactive water at Fukushima nuclear plant; Japan’s territorial dispute with China over uninhabited islands; potential opposition from some Asian members.